milesskorpen/clever-templates/README.md

 TODOs

-- Update the teacher based on the selection from the drop down menu
 - Get a real API key and test with live data & implement OAuth
 - Print to PDF capability
 - Improve / expand template library